krolique/documentation/raspberry-pi/managing-users.rst

 Managing Users
 ==============
-The first step would be to remove the `pi` user account from the system.
+You should always remove the pi user from the system and create a new user with a unique name on the box.

 1. Create a new user account to use::